dromotherm/documentation/pages/themis/Note_install_Themis.md

 We assume the rapsberry was assigned the IP address `192.168.1.23` by the network DHCP server.

-To log in via SSH via a linux workstation : `ssh pi@192.168.1.23` and enter the raspbian base password : `pi`
+To log with as `pi` in via SSH via a linux workstation : `ssh pi@192.168.1.23` and enter the raspbian base password : `raspberry`

 ```
 wget https://raw.githubusercontent.com/openenergymonitor/EmonScripts/master/install/init_resize.sh